silinternational/terraform-modules/aws/asg/README.md

  - `key_name` - Name of the AWS key pair to allow ssh access, default is ""
  - `additional_security_groups` - List of additional security groups (in addition to default vpc security group)
+ - `associate_public_ip_address` - true/false - Whether or not to associate public ip addresses with instances.
+Default: false

 ## Outputs